NITDA sponsors five tech startups to CES 2021

 “We have taken our startups to different fora around the globe, we have taken them to Silicon Valley Roadshow, we have been participating at Gulf Information Technology Exhibition (GITEX) and our Startups have been doing fantastically during competition at different IT events,” he said.

-Abdullahi added that with current condition of COVID19 pandemic that is accelerating digitisation, Nigeria sees it as an opportunity to expose its Startups to the world so that they can start thinking global.
+Abdullahi added that with the current situtaion of COVID-19 pandemic that is accelerating digitisation, Nigeria sees it as an opportunity to expose its Startups to the world so that they can start thinking global.

-Speaking on the CES happening virtual, Abdullahi opined that with the current trends accelerating Fourth Industrial Revolution, having virtual event is not a hindrance, according to him, it is an opportunity to look at what are the silver lines and how people can benefit from it.
+Speaking on the virtual CES, Abdullahi opined that with the current trend accelerating fourth industrial revolution, having a virtual event is not a hindrance but an opportunity to look at what are the silver lines and how people can benefit from it.

-“Virtual events have eased so many activities, you can conveniently and easily join a programme wherever you are in the world.
-It cuts travelling cost and other things,” he added.

-Abdullahi further stated that Nigeria is looking at one of its flagship programmes to make it a hybrid that will give people who are connecting remotely a chance to have a look-and-field of in-person.

 Click Here>>>>>>Anti-kidnap and anti-theft device for tracking and listening<<<<<<